Aurelian-C/React-Summary_App/src/markdowns/16_React_Query/Fetching_data_with_useQuery.md

 ![React_Query02](../../img/React_Query02.jpg)

+==A query is a declarative dependency on an asynchronous source of data that is tied to a **unique key**.== A query can be used with any Promise based method (including GET and POST methods) to fetch data from a server.
+If your method modifies data on the server, we recommend using [Mutations](https://tanstack.com/query/v4/docs/react/guides/mutations) instead.

+## `useQuery` options

 We fetch data from the server with the help of `useQuery` hook.
-To `useQuery` we need to pass in an object with two things:
+To subscribe to a query in your components or custom hooks,  we need to pass to `useQuery` an object with at least two properties:

-1. ==The `queryKey` that **uniquely identify the data** that we're going to query==.
+1. ==The `queryKey`: a **unique key for the query**== This unique key **uniquely identify the data** that we're going to query.
+The **unique key** you provide is used internally for refetching, caching, and sharing your queries throughout your application.

    The `queryKey` can hold as a value a complex array, or it can just be an array with a string, but ==it needs to be **an array**==.
-The string that we pass to `queryKey` is what we will later also see insight or React Query DevTools.
-If later we would use `useQuery` on another page with the exact key, then the data that correspond to that key would be read from the React Query cache.
+The string that we pass to `queryKey` is what we will later also see insight of React Query DevTools cache.
+If later we would use `useQuery` on another page with the same key, then the data that correspond to that key would be read from the React Query cache.

    ```react
    import { useQuery } from '@tanstack/react-query'